SDBOR Fall Enrollment Dashboard

 Overall, the latest enrollment data from the university system suggest that:

-- From Fall 2013 to Fall 2017, system-level headcount enrollments remained remarkably level, rising 0.8 percent over this period.
-NSU generated the largest relative growth over this timeframe, climbing 8.0 percent since Fall 2013.
+- From Fall 2014 to Fall 2018, system-level headcount enrollments remained fairly level, falling 2.2 percent over this period.

-- Buoyed mainly by the rapid expansion of distance education offerings, full-time equivalent (FTE) enrollment in the university system has held steady over this period as well.
+- Buoyed mainly by the rapid expansion of distance education offerings, full-time equivalent (FTE) enrollment in the university system has remained relatively unchanged over this period as well.

 Source: Regents Information Systems